glennhenry/cs-notes/docs/software-engineering/02-software-principles/software-principles.md

 Its main idea is to focus on delivering the minimum viable product (MVP) or the necessary features to meet the immediate requirements, rather than adding functionality that may or may not be needed in the future.

-There are some factors to consider when developing functionality :
+There are some factors to consider when developing functionality:

-- **Development Costs** : Resources required to build the software, such as developers' salaries, project management expenses, software licenses, development tools, and infrastructure costs.
+- **Development Costs**: Resources required to build the software, such as developers' salaries, project management expenses, software licenses, development tools, and infrastructure costs.
-- **Maintenance and Repair Costs** : There is a potential that the functionality may need bug fixes, updates, security patches, or technical support.
+- **Maintenance and Repair Costs**: There is a potential that the functionality may need bug fixes, updates, security patches, or technical support.

 Unnecessary development sacrifice time and effort for future development and maintenance, possibly introducing **technical debt**.
 Technical debt is a consequence of software development bad decisions that keep accumulating costs and challenges as the software evolves, similar to financial debt that accumulates interest over time.